-If your isolation and registration networks are not spanned on the network, but routed to the PacketFence server, you'll have to let the PacketFence server know this.
-PacketFence can even provide DHCP and DNS in these routed networks and provide an easy to use configuration interface.
+If your isolation and registration networks are not locally-reachable (at layer 2) on the network, but routed to the PacketFence server, you'll have to let the PacketFence server know this.
+PacketFence can even provide DHCP and DNS in these routed networks and provides an easy to use configuration interface.